Contact

 Description

-Specific scientific information includes the hydrogeology of the Shell Valley Aquifer to understand better the sources and uses of groundwater, such as recharge from precipitation and losses to evapotranspiration and well withdrawals.
-The data will be incorporated into a newly constructed calibrated groundwater flow model for the Shell Valley aquifer (SVA).
+For this work, the specific scientific information considered includes the hydrogeology of the Shell Valley Aquifer to better understand the sources and uses of groundwater, such as recharge from precipitation, and losses to evapotranspiration and well withdrawals.
+The data was incorporated into a newly constructed calibrated groundwater flow model for the Shell Valley aquifer.
 The groundwater flow model could be used to determine water levels during wet and dry conditions, to map groundwater flow direction, and to estimate aquifer properties such as hydraulic conductivities and storage coefficients useful for well-field planning and optimization.
 Additionally, the model could provide groundwater flow paths from (or to) point locations of potential contaminants.

 Status

-A feasibility cost-share agreement between the Corps and the TMBCI was signed on July 12, 2021.
-The study includes a Technical Project Planning (TPP) Meeting and Work Plan Development, Groundwater Model Development, Monitoring Well Installation, Groundwater Sampling and Analysis, Groundwater Model Refinement, and final reporting.
-A draft report of the modeling information gathered was prepared and coordinated with the TMBCI Tribal Council in winter 2023-2024.
+A feasibility cost-share agreement between the U.S. Army Corps of Engineers (USACE) and the TMBCI was signed on July 12, 2021.
+The study includes a technical project planning meeting and work plan development, groundwater model development, monitoring well installation, groundwater sampling and analysis, groundwater model refinement, and final reporting.
+A report of the modeling information gathered was prepared and coordinated with the TMBCI Tribal Council in winter 2023-2024.
 Model results were presented to the Tribal Council and Water Board in February 2024.
-The report will be finalized in fall 2024.
+The report was finalized in fall 2024.
+The U.S. Geological Survey is developing a more user-friendly web interface for the model.

 Authority

 The Tribal Partnership Program (TPP) is authorized by Section 203 of the Water Resources Development Act of 2000 (Public Law 110-114).
-The TPP provides authority for the U.S. Army Corps of Engineers to work with Indian nations to carry out water-related planning activities.
+The TPP provides authority for USACE to work with tribal nations to carry out water-related planning activities.

 Funding